iandunn/no-build-tools-no-problems/readme.md

 They've also been totally unnecessary for years, but we're still stuck with ["complexity stockholm syndrome"](https://www.pika.dev/blog/pika-web-a-future-without-webpack).

 If we want the vast majority of WP developers to build rich JS applications, then we need to [make it as simple as possible to get started](https://iandunn.name/2019/12/26/the-simplest-way-to-build-a-gutenberg-block/).
 Most folks don't work at Automattic/10up/etc, and don't have the privilege of spending hundreds of hours learning over-engineered abstractions and lengthy toolchains _on top of ES6 and React_.
-WordPress got to 40% of the Web in large part because it was easy for hobbyists and tinkerers to hack on their sites with little knowledge, and [grow over time](https://www.gatsbyjs.com/docs/conceptual/gatsby-core-philosophy/#progressively-disclose-complexity) into professional developers.
+WordPress got to 40% of the Web in large part because it was easy for hobbyists and tinkerers to hack on their sites with very little knowledge, and then [grow over time](https://www.gatsbyjs.com/docs/conceptual/gatsby-core-philosophy/#progressively-disclose-complexity) into professional developers.

 Right now there's a big wall between most folks and building what they want, in the ways that we want them to build it.
 If we don't make it simple, the closest that most devs _(and their users)_ will ever get to the promise of Gutenberg is [blocks built in PHP](https://www.advancedcustomfields.com/resources/blocks/).

 That's not to hate on ACF, they've done a great thing by making it simple.
-But if we want folks to learn JS deeply, then we have to internalize the importance of simplicity again.
+But if we want folks to learn build seamless dynamic interfaces, then we have to internalize the importance of simplicity again.
 Until we re-learn that lesson, we won't be able to make modern JS development in WordPress something that's accessible to everyone.

 ### Help Wanted